wuzy361/CoDeF_TRT/README.md

 ### Customize your own data

-*Stay tuned for dtat preparation scripts.*
+*Stay tuned for data preparation scripts.*

 Please organize your own data as follows: